Assistive devices and alternative formats

-Morneau Shepell will provide training to all employees in a client facing or policy-development role to increase awareness and encourage respect for the core principles of independence, equality, dignity, integration and equality of opportunity for people with disabilities.
+Morneau Shepell will provide training to all employees and representatives in a client facing or policy-development role to increase awareness and encourage respect for the core principles of independence, equality, dignity, integration and equality of opportunity for people with disabilities.

 Content and method of training

-- the purposes of the Accessibility for Ontarians with Disabilities Act, 2005 and the requirements of the Accessibility Standards for Customer Service;
+- The purposes of the Accessibility for Ontarians with Disabilities Act, 2005 and the requirements of the Accessibility Standards for Customer Service;

-- how to interact and communicate with people with various types of disabilities;
+- How to interact and communicate with people with various types of disabilities;

-- the purpose of assistive devices and how to interact and communicate with people who use them;
+- The purpose of assistive devices and how to interact and communicate with people who use them;

-- the purpose of service animals and how to interact with people who use them;
+- The purpose of service animals and how to interact with people who use them;

 Record of training